zhandos717/doc/en/fields/has-many.md

 <a name="modify"></a>
 ## Modification

-The *HasMany* field has methods that can be used to modify buttons, change the *TableBuilder* for previews and forms, as well as change the *relatedLink* button.
+The *HasMany* field has methods that can be used to modify buttons, change the *TableBuilder* for preview and form, as well as change the *relatedLink* button.

 ### searchable()

-By default, there is a search field available on the form page for the HasMany field; to disable it, you can use the `searchable` method.
+By default, a search field is available on the form page for the HasMany field; to disable it, you can use the `searchable` method.

 ```php
 public function searchable(Closure|bool|null $condition = null): static